DronKashyap/Job-Portal-Admin-Side-/Backend/README.md

 - Express.js - Web framework for Node.js
 - TypeScript - Typed superset of JavaScript
 - Bcrypt - Password hashing library
 - Zod - TypeScript-first schema validation
+- JWT- For user authentication

 For any questions or support, feel free to reach out!